Banff Springs Hotel Staff Reunion Website

 and Isabelle Gibb on the train from the east.
 Then there's the aforementioned

-the big photo!), Carol Sorjonnen, Liz Crack, Pat Patterson, Alida Muller, Mary
+missed the big photo!), Carol Sorjonnen, Liz Crack, Pat Patterson, Alida

-Park(?) who became a lifeguard, Suzanne, Helen & Sally parlourmaids, one of
+Muller, Mary Park(?) who became a lifeguard, Suzanne, Helen & Sally

 I lived in the upper annex and 'Spray Avenue' below the pipes (in the basement of the hotel).